SimonWahlin/MIMPowerShellConnectors-wiki/Lync-Connector-Configuration.md

 * From here on, rest of the pages of the wizard need to be configured as per your solution requirements.

+* Once the MA is configured, configure the MA Run Profiles for each domain partition in the connected forest.

 ### Lync Provisioning

 The Lync Connector uses Active Directory DN of the User objects as the "Identity" of the user in Lync.
 The Lync Connector also assumes that you already have the ADDS MA configured to provision users in the ADDS forest.
 The users need to exist in the ADDS forest first before the Lync connector can provision them in Lync.